synereo/blog.synereo.com/_posts/2016-01-07-Synereo-Update.markdown

 <BR>

 This week, musician and bitcoin advocate [Tatiana Moroz](http://tatianamoroz.com/) spoke about her journey into cryptocurrency and how decentralized technologies are going to be important for artists in the years to come.
 We discussed how to build out our community looking forward, and likely groups that we can reach out to in order to form creative partnerships.
-Finally, Dor discussed the differences between Synereo and Facebook, and how Synereo can be a completely new experience for users.
+Finally, Dor discussed the differences between Synereo and Facebook, and how Synereo can offer a completely new, and better, experience.

 <BR>